How to Manage Pests

 Biological and cultural controls are organically acceptable management tools.
 Repeated applications of oil approved for organic production can suppress vine mealybug in wine and raisin grapes.
 Oil applications are not used in table grapes, because they potentially affect the appearance of the fruit surface.
 Additionally, there are concerns about using oil in conjunction with sulfur due to the potential phytotoxic effects.
 Mating disruption is also approved for organic vineyards.

 Monitoring and Treatment Decisions

-Place traps in and around the vineyard by April 1 in the southern San Joaquin Valley, to May in areas further north and June in the North and Central Coasts:
+Pheromone traps can help determine if vine mealybug is present within or near your vineyard.
+Place pheromone lures in small red delta traps in and around the vineyard by April 1 in the southern San Joaquin Valley, by May in areas further north, and by June in the North and Central Coast region: